PotterHong/Test/README.md

 We expect the model to achieve an AUC of at least 0.95, which would demonstrate a high ability to discriminate between real and spoofed speech.
 4. **Precision, Recall, and F1-Score**
 These metrics will help evaluate the balance between precision and recall.
 We aim for values close to 1 for both precision and recall, ensuring a high-quality detection system that minimizes both false positives and false negatives.
-### Project Goal
-1. **Enhance Detection of Neural TTS-based Spoofing Attacks** A core goal is to improve the detection of AI-generated voices, particularly those generated using neural vocoder models like WaveNet and GANs, by leveraging advanced architectures like CNN and LSTM.
-2. **Robustness Across Various Environmental Conditions** The goal is to maintain solid detection performance in noisy environments (e.g., SNR < 10dB).
-We expect the model to achieve an EER of no more than 5% in such conditions.
-3. **Ensure Fairness and Sustainability**
-Ensure the detection system works fairly across different languages, accents, and demographic groups, and avoid bias in the model.
-Also, consider the model's energy consumption and computational efficiency for sustainable use.
-4.

 ### Expected Results
 1. **EER**: We expect the EER to be below 5%, with CNN and LSTM models performing consistently well, even in noisy environments.